DataDog/integrations-extras/keep/README.md

 The Keep integration is installed using the (Integration Tile)[https://app.datadoghq.com/integrations/keephq] on your Datadog account, with OAuth2.

 Users will:
+1. Clicking on Keep's integration tile -> Install Integration
-1. Be redirected to Keep's platform
+2. User will be redirected to Keep's platform for sign-in
-2. Click on the Datadog tile to initate an OAuth flow
-3. Review and confirm the required scopes in their Datadog account
+3. User will be redirected back to Datadog to review and confirm the required scopes from their Datadog account
+4. User will be redirected back to Keep's platform to see whether installation was successfully completed

 ## Uninstallation